ivanlamadrid/PHP-CRUD/README.md

 4. **Delete Client (delete.php)**
    - Click the "Delete" button next to a client on the index page.
    - Confirm the deletion to remove the client record.

-## Known Issues

-- No user authentication: The system currently lacks user authentication, making it unsuitable for deployment in a production environment.
-- Minimal error handling: The error handling is basic and may need improvement for a robust application.

-## Contributing

-Feel free to contribute to the development of this simple PHP Client Management System.
-Open issues or submit pull requests to suggest improvements or fix any existing problems.